Are We Losing The Fight Against Antibiotic Resistance

 A friend of mine that's a nurse in the local hospital told me this started from doctors giving out antibiotics every time a patient came to them instead of letting them overcome their illness the hard way with some rest and juices.
 Over time the bugs developed an immunity to these antibiotics so they no longer work!

-Medical Level: Medical Assistant / Health Participation: 34 3.4%
+Medical Level: Disease Specialist / Health Participation: 37 3.7%

 Antibiotic design strategy boosts odds against resistance development.
 A new rational drug design technique that uses a powerful computer algorithm to identify molecules that target different receptor sites on key cellular proteins could provide a new weapon in the battle against antibiotic resistance, potentially tipping the odds against the bugs.
 Source 7b.